-The Council’s new Summer Training Calendar offers a variety of trainings for early care and education professionals.
+The Council"s new Fall Training Calendar offers a variety of training for early care and education professionals.
 We can help you expand your skills, improve the quality of care you provide to children, and meet NYS licensing requirements.